 Yes, Avira came out with Avira Phantom VPN in 2016, which includes both free and paid versions and an attractive mobile plan.

 Avira Phantom VPN is a virtual private network designed to keep you safe while browsing, streaming or torrenting.
-It’s also useful for blocking malicious sites and even allowing you to get through tough geoblocks to enjoy HBO Max or Hulu content.
+It’s also useful for blocking malicious sites and even allowing you to get through tough geoblocks to enjoy Max or Hulu content.

 While Phantom VPN is generally safe — with its OpenVPN protocol and an AES 256-bit encryption — it’s still not the most secure option out there, especially the free version.
 However, for light browsing or extra privacy while using public WiFi, it does a decent job.